A good nights sleep.

 The most common openings or holes if you will are those placed near / on the door, windows, air vents, heaters and etc. Your task is to find these openings and use what you can to stuff them with all the sound-absorptive intention you can muster!
 Though effective material like foam is generally the better alternative!

-Soundproofing is really great for those who wish to make their lives a bit easier by lessening their stress levels and increasing their wellbeing through rest and relaxation.
+Soundproofing is really great for those who wish to make their lives a bit easier by lessening their stress levels and increasing their wellbeing through better sleep, rest and relaxation.

 Hopefully the interest in soundproofing ones home continues to grow so that the technology can also flourish and develop.